POSYDON-code/POSYDON/docs/troubleshooting-faqs/code-questions.rst

     - Answer: Absolutely!
 Ensure you've installed `mpi4py` as outlined in our installation guide.
 Refer to our HPC guide [here](link-to-HPC-guide) for detailed instructions on running POSYDON in an HPC environment.

 8. **How can I stay updated with the latest features and updates?**
-    - Answer: You can regularly visit our TODO [official website](https://poseydon.org) for news and updates.
+    - Answer: You can regularly visit our `official website <https://poseydon.org>`_ for news and updates.
 Also, consider subscribing to our mailing list.

 Additional Resources
 ~~~~~~~~~~~~~~~~~~~~